Mihndim2020/Space-Travelers-Hub/README.md

 - Make sure you have node and npm modules installed.

-- I recommend the use of VS code as a code editor, but you can use any code editor.
+- We recommend the use of VS code as a code editor, but you can use any code editor.

 - Run in your terminal `npm run start` to see the run the app in your default browser.